-In the latest edition of the Barden Practice Series (our practice focused blogs), Kate Flanagan, Partner, with our Dublin team and an expert in practice and tax careers, highlights the questions you need to ask yourself when considering whether or not to stay in practice.
+In the latest edition of the Barden Practice Series (our practice focused blogs), Aoibhín Byrne, Senior Associate, with our Dublin team and an expert in recently qualified practice and tax and careers, highlights the questions you need to ask yourself when considering whether or not to stay in practice.

 The Opportunities of Staying in Practice

 So much advice is provided to recently qualified accountants with the big presumption that once your training contract is up, you will leave your training firm behind and move to industry.
 Whilst a great option and a natural route for many, often the opportunities of staying in practice (either in your own training firm or another firm) are overlooked.
 This article will explore the questions to ask yourself to assess if practice is for you.